SzatmariA/excelast/README.md

  * SUM: you can summorize numbers and expressions in your csv with this function.
  * A1: you can target any existing cell you want.

-Just write =SUM(A1:C1) as you see in the input.csv
+E.g. =SUM(A1:C1)

+Look at the input.csv for further examples.

 After you changed the input.csv you need to run the makefile again with the command *make*